DavidSvejda2507/FYS4411-Project2/README.md

-# Variational Monte Carlo solver for a Bose-Einstein condensate
+# Variational Monte Carlo solver for a Fermionic condensate
 ![Languages](https://img.shields.io/badge/Languages-C%2B%2B%20%7C%20Python-blue)
 ![Size](https://img.shields.io/github/repo-size/DavidSvejda2507/FYS4411-Project1)

-This repository contains the code for the first project of the course [FYS4411 (spring 2023)](https://github.com/CompPhysics/ComputationalPhysics2).
+This repository contains the code for the second project of the course [FYS4411 (spring 2023)](https://github.com/CompPhysics/ComputationalPhysics2).
-This was forked from this template [repository](https://github.com/mortele/variational-monte-carlo-fys4411.git), whose authors are thankfully acknowledged.
+This code was adapted from the code for the first project, which was forked from this template [repository](https://github.com/mortele/variational-monte-carlo-fys4411.git), whose authors are thankfully acknowledged.

+### Disclaimer
+This README was written for the first project and has not been properly updated for the second project.
+It may be out of date.

 ### Requirements
 The code is written in C++.
 To compile it, you need to have the [nlopt library](https://nlopt.readthedocs.io/en/latest/) and [OpenMP](https://www.openmp.org/) installed.
 The data analysis is written in python.